4 Ways to Win New Visitors Over On Your Ecommerce Website

 4. Make sure your content is written for page scanning

 You may think that content is less important on an eCommerce website; indeed, visitors aren’t there for information, they’re just wanting to browse and buy the products they’re looking for.
-But the importance of well-written content goes a long way, both in terms of the direct value it brings as far as search engine results go, and also its effect on the overall experience for site visitors.
+But the importance of well written content goes a long way, both in terms of the direct value it brings as far as search engine results go, and also its effect on the overall experience for site visitors.

 Good content is one of those things you often don’t even notice, but you come away from the page within a few short seconds with the information you need.
 No one is reading from top to bottom when browsing websites.
 Instead, eyes tend to dart around the page in an F shape, scanning the top horizontal part of the page, a few of the lines below it and then moving vertically down the left side.

-The key point here is that visitors won’t read your content thoroughly on the home, category, product or even policy pages, which suggests the importance of using headings, bullet points and paragraphs cleverly.
+The key point here is that visitors won’t read your content throughly on the home, category, product or even policy pages, which suggests the importance of using headings, bullet points and paragraphs cleverly.
 The trick is to write your content and then comes into the website as if you were browsing it yourself.
 Does a quick scan of the page give you the info your after and make you want to continue exploring the website?

 There are many pieces to the puzzle that is eCommerce strategy and the points discussed here cover a few of the more important ones that can certainly make a difference!